 Effective time tracking increases productivity and accountability.
 It also decreases distractions, time spent on invoicing, and various other drains on your valuable hours.
-By better managing your time, you can reduce wasted hours of work and seriously improve your efficiency.
+By better managing your time, you can avoid wasting work hours and improve your efficiency.

 Whether you’re a freelancer, a member of a remote team, or the manager of a large in-house group, time tracking can be a very valuable tool in your quest to get more done in less time.

-These 11 Windows time tracking tools will show you exactly where your time is going.
+These 11 Windows time trackers will show you exactly where your time is going.
 They also offer additional features like timesheets, invoicing, and payment services.
 They can easily become your go-to software for handling most of your work duties.

-Suitable for both solo freelancers and remote or office-based teams, Hubstaff ensures that employees never go underpaid and that managers always know what team members are working on.
-We’re probably biased, but we think it’s the best Windows time tracking option out there.
+Suitable for both solopreneurs and remote or office-based teams, Hubstaff time tracker for Windows ensures that team members can easily record and get paid for their work, and managers always know what team members are working on.

-Besides tracking time, the Hubstaff app creates timesheets, monitors activity levels, and takes randomized screenshots of work activities.
+Besides tracking time, Hubstaff creates timesheets, monitors activity levels, and takes randomized screenshots of work activities — a feature that can be customized for various frequency or turned off altogether.
 In-depth reports provide managers and employees alike a thorough overview of logged time.

 Hubstaff is free for solo users.
 For teams, the basic subscription starts at $5/month after a 14-day free trial.